Pomis/mastering_flutter/README.md

-### Mastering Flutter
+### What is it?
+Code examples for the article series Mastering Flutter.

-This article series is for those who already know Flutter but want to deepen their knowledge through practical examples
+Made for those who already know Flutter but want to deepen their knowledge through practical examples

 #### WidgetState • [article](https://medium.com/@pomis172/mastering-widgetstate-in-flutter-3-22-45f715014bfc), [source](/lib/widget_state/)
 - What can be resolved using it